Looking forwards and backwards: dynamics and genealogies of locally regulated populations

 where $f(\lp) = \prod_{(x, u) \in \lp} g(x, u)$ is as defined in \eqref{eqn:test_functions}, and $\eta(\cdot) = \lp(\cdot \times [0, N]) / N$ as before.
 Given $\lp_0 \in {\mathcal C}_N$, we say that a ${\mathcal D}_{[0,\infty)}({\mathcal C}_N)$-valued process $(\xi_t)_{t \ge 0}$ is a solution to the $(A^N, \lp_0)$ martingale problem if $f(\lp_t) - f(\lp_0)-\int_0^t A^N f(\lp_s) ds$ is a martingale (with respect to the natural filtration) for all test functions $f$ as defined above. \end{definition}

-The martingale problem for finite $N$ has a unique solution.
+The martingale problem for finite $N$ has a unique solution, \revpoint{1}{22} since it is a finite-rate jump process.
 Next we state the limiting martingale problem, for which we do not necessarily have uniqueness.
 As before, the parameter $\alpha$ will correspond to $\lim_{N\to\infty}\theta(N)/N$.
 Whereas for finite $N$, conditional on the population process $\eta_t^N$, the levels of particles are independent and uniformly distributed on $[0,N]$, in the infinite population limit, conditional on $\eta_t$, the process $\xi_t$ is Poisson distributed on $\IR^d\times [0,\infty)$ with mean measure $\eta_t\times\lambda$, where $\lambda$ is Lebesgue measure.

 \begin{definition}[Martingale Problem Characterisation, scaling limit] Fix $\alpha \in [0, \infty)$, and define test functions $f$ by $f(\xi) = \prod_{(x, u) \in \xi} g(x, u)$ with $g$ differentiable in $u$, smooth in $x$, satisfying $0\leq g(x,u)\leq 1$ and such that there exists a $u_0$ with $g(x, u) = 1$ for all $u > u_0$.
 Then, define the operator $A$ on such test functions by